pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - Key question: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
   - Use ML/DL to learn some individual components.
   - When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.

+## How to read deep learning papers

+### Read research papers

+- Compile list of papers (medium/blog posts), maybe 5-20(farmiliar) papers or 50-100 papers(master)
+- Skip around list

+### Read one paper multiple passes

+- Title + Abstract + Figures
+- Intro + Conclusion + Figures + Skip rest
+- Read rest but skip maths
+- Read whole thing but skip the parts that don't make sense

+### Try to answer question

+- What did authors try to accomplish ?
+- What are the key elements of the approach ?
+- What can you use yourself ?
+- What other references do you want to follow ?

+### About math code and long-term goals

+- math: re-derive from scratch
+- code: run open-source code, re-implement it from scratch
+- long-term goals: 2 or 3 papers per week (2 or 3 years)